Waymo rolls out autonomous vans without human drivers

 A self-driving car company created by Google is pulling the human backup driver from behind the steering wheel and will test vehicles on public roads with only an employee in the back seat.

-The move by Waymo, which started Oct.
-19 with an automated Chrysler Pacifica minivan in the Phoenix suburb of Chandler, Arizona, is a major step toward vehicles driving themselves without human backups on public roads.
+The move by Waymo started Oct.
+19 with an automated Chrysler Pacifica minivan in the Phoenix suburb of Chandler, Arizona.
+It's a major step toward vehicles driving themselves without human backups on public roads.
+The company also said it would launch a ride service to compete with Uber and Lyft.

 Google has long stated its intent to skip driver-assist systems and go directly to fully autonomous driving.
 The Waymo employee in the back seat won't be able to steer the minivan, but like all passengers, will be able to press a button to bring the van safely to a stop if necessary, Waymo said.